 TGm editor: Please modify the following paragraph in this subclause as shown below:

 As described in 14.14.4 (TIM transmissions in an MBSS), a mesh STA indicates the presence of buffered traffic in TIM elements for all peer mesh STAs that operate in light or deep sleep mode toward the mesh STA.
 The mesh STA sets the bit for AID 0 (zero) in the Bitmap Control field of the TIM element to 1 when group addressed traffic is buffered, according to 9.4.2.5 (TIM element).
-As described in 14.14.5 (TIM types), a mesh STA transmits its group addressed frames after its DTIM beacon if any of its peer mesh STA is in light or deep sleep mode toward the mesh STA.
+As described in 14.14.5 (TIM types), a mesh STA transmits its group addressed frames after its DTIM Beacon frame if any of its peer mesh STA is in light or deep sleep mode toward the mesh STA.

 14.14.8.4 Operation in light sleep mode for a mesh peering